 Conditions that Cause Excessive Daytime Sleepiness

-You already know that excessive daytime sleepiness can be caused by an unhealthy lifestyle and the lack of sleep, however, you should also be aware of sleeping conditions and disorders; they can be the answer to your question why you’re so sleepy all the time.
+You already know that excessive daytime sleepiness can be caused by an unhealthy lifestyle and the lack of sleep, however, you should also be aware of sleeping conditions and disorders; they can be the answer to your question of why you’re so sleepy all the time.
 So, here are the disorders, which are most commonly associated with sleepiness:

 - Restless Legs Syndrome - long-term disorder, which creates a strong urge to move one’s legs.
 People who have experienced this condition say that they feel the very unpleasant feeling in legs, which is similar to aching and tingling.
 These sensations most commonly appear when you’re resting, so usually during the night.
-Therefore, restless legs syndrome disrupt your sleep and lead to sleepiness when you should be awake.
+Therefore, restless legs syndrome disrupts your sleep and leads to sleepiness when you should be awake.

-- Sleep Apnea - a disorder which is identified when the pauses in breathing during the night appear.
+- Sleep Apnea - a disorder that is identified when the pauses in breathing during the night appear.
 This disorder is the most common among 55-60 years, however, it can also happen to younger individuals.
 So, since this disorder interferes with your sleep, it can lead to excessive daytime sleepiness.
 While sleepiness can be caused by Sleep Apnea, it can also other problems, such as high blood pressure, heart attack, obesity, diabetes, fatigue, and many other problems.

 - Narcolepsy - sleeping disorder, which decreases the ability to regulate the sleep-wake cycle and arises short periods of daytime sleepiness.
 The causes of narcolepsy are unknown, however, regular short naps and sleep hygiene is considered one of the treatment methods.
 About 70% of people who have narcolepsy also experience cataplexy, which is sudden episodes of muscle weakness.

 - Depression - anxiety, sadness, and hopelessness can be the reason for excessive sleepiness as well.
 People who are depressed tend to be sleepy, forgetful and lack concentration.
-There are various different types of depression, including the major depressive disorder (MDD), persistent depressive disorder, bipolar disorder, postpartum depression, premenstrual dysphoric disorder, seasonal affective disorder, and many other types.
+There are various different types of depression, including major depressive disorder (MDD), persistent depressive disorder, bipolar disorder, postpartum depression, premenstrual dysphoric disorder, seasonal affective disorder, and many other types.
 All of them can have a major influence on your sleep and overall emotions.

 Therefore, these are the main conditions associated with excessive daytime sleepiness.
 If you can recognize yourself in one of them, go straight to the doctor, he will either confirm your guess or give you simple advice that can help.
 With the same topic, let’s move further and discuss tips that can help to avoid daytime sleepiness.